mattblovell/kodi_panel/README.rst

 screen anywhere one would like!

 The ``kodi_panel.py`` script is also fairly short.
-If you are familiar with reading and writing Python, and making use of the pillow image library, it should be straightforward to modify it to your taste or needs.
+If you are familiar with reading and writing Python, and making use of the Pillow image library, it should be straightforward to modify it to your taste or needs.
 Using Python also lets one experiment with and inspect the results of the JSON-RPC calls to Kodi quite easily.
 The Kodi documentation